MohanReddy369/student-marks-prediction/README.md

-# 🎓 Student Marks Prediction
+# 🎓 Student Marks Prediction Using Machine Learning

 A simple Machine Learning web app that predicts student marks based on study hours.